tsgates/arch-wiki-markdown/wiki/Acer_Aspire_3000_(300x).md

-If you are using kernel option video=sisfb:... instead of vga=... then you should add following line to /etc/rc.local, to get better colours in terminal (for example to have nicer images in links -g)...
+If you are using kernel option video=sisfb:... instead of vga=... then you should add following line to /etc/rc.local, to get better colours in terminal (for example to have nicer images in 'links -g')...

     fbset -a -depth 32